 Table of Contents

-Before the arrival of cloud, hosting websites along with other applications was a complex task.
+Before the arrival of the cloud, hosting websites along with other applications was a complex task.
 Here, complexity refers to the management of resources.
-The traditional infrastructure like mini data center is also expensive, and so is its maintenance.
+The traditional infrastructure like a mini data center is also expensive, and so is its maintenance.
 The architecture needs a strong internet connection 24*7 to ensure the continuous working of websites.
 Moreover, the implementation of new services like creating a replica of the database and monitoring was also a tedious task.
 Today, Cloud has emerged as the solution to all these problems.
-Now hosting a website is just a few click task.
+Now hosting a website is just a few-click task.
 Cloud Computing is the technology that gives you access to computing resources remotely in just a few clicks.
 You will only pay for the resources you will use.
 And today we will look at key cloud delivery models which will make your life a lot easier!

 Every day a new application is deployed in the cloud.
-Microsoft, Google, and Amazon web services are the leading cloud service providers, and offer services to compute, deploy and test your application.
+Microsoft, Google, and Amazon web services are the leading cloud service providers and offer services to compute, deploy and test your application.
 They also provide advanced tools for developing VR and Machine learning algorithms through artificial intelligence.
 You can even enroll yourself in courses, or take training like AWS training from experts to understand the cloud in detail.

-This is a detailed post on cloud computing which talks about the cloud delivery models, what services it offers, and how you can implement it in your applications, no matter what your field is.
+This is a detailed post on cloud computing that talks about the cloud delivery models, what services it offers, and how you can implement it in your applications, no matter what your field is.

 Cloud delivery models

 On the basis of the services cloud offers, we can count on the following cloud delivery models:

 It is the topmost layer of the cloud.
 The end users experience the applications on demand over the internet.
 The cloud gives access to many applications for development, deployment, and performing other useful tasks like working on Excel, word online, Email, ERP tools, etc.

 2).
 Network as a Service (NaaS)